Our Musical Directors

 Since retiring from teaching in 2006, Ms. McGhee has continued to pursue an active role in the field of choral music.

-Dedicated to the love of music and the pursuit of excellence in its teaching, Sister Rita Clare is recognized as an outstanding educator.
+Dedicated to the love of music and the pursuit of excellence in its teaching, Sister Rita Clare was recognized as an outstanding educator.

 She completed a Master of Arts degree in Music and Music Education at Columbia University in New York and pursued further studies at Westminster Choir College in Princeton, New Jersey, the Saratoga Potsdam Choral Institute, New York, and the Voice Care Network, Collegeville, Minnesota.
 She has been associated with workshops with such outstanding conductors as Sir David Willcocks, Dr. Elmer Iseler and Jon Washburn.